hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 For hidden primaries or secondaries the SOA response leaks the degree of lag of any downstream secondary.

+# Update to RFC1995 for IXFR-over-TCP

+[@RFC1995] says nothing with respect to optimizing IXFRs over TCP or re-using already open TCP connections to perform IXFRs or other queries.
+Therefore, there arguably is an implicit assumption (probably unintentional) that a TCP connection is used for one and only one IXFR request.
+Indeed, several open source implementations currently take this approach.

+This document updates [@RFC1995] to state that DNS implementations that support IXFR-over-TCP MUST use [@RFC7766] to optimize the use of TCP connections and SHOULD use [@!RFC7858] to manage persistent connections.

+An IXoT server MUST be able to handle multiple IXoT requests on a single XoT connection (for the same and different zones).

+# Updates to RFC1995 and RFC5936 for IXFR-over-TCP

+TODO: Add text clarifying that intermingling if IXFR and AXFR on the same connection is permitted.
+Do we need to talk here about

+* controls on concurrent transfers in general or for e.g. AXFRs of the same zone
+  - they are not in any RFC but are implemented in BIND
+* intermingling of AXFR and IXFR for the same zone

 # Connections and Data Flows in XoT